 Its smooth and slippery lines look good, though a little bland to my eye.
 The lack of any kind of front grille distinguishes it from the combustion car faces we’re used to seeing.
 The panoramic full-glass roof is a stand-out exterior feature, dark-tinted from the outside to reflect the sun’s heat.

-Like the Model S and X, the Model 3 has door handles which sit flush with the body, but instead of motoring out when you approach, they have a push-in-then-pull action that takes a little getting used to.
-Also I did find them a bit hard to locate in a dark car park.
+Like the Model S and X, the Model 3 has door handles that sit flush with the body, but instead of motoring out when you approach, they have a push-in-then-pull action that takes a little getting used to.
+Also, I did find them a bit hard to locate in a dark car park.
 These are things that you’ll get used to if it’s your own car, but are a bit gimmicky and fiddly at first, or for passengers who aren’t used to the car.

 Inside is where the Model 3 really stands out from most cars.
 The dash is a plain strip of metal-edged wood trim, with a single, long air vent underneath.
 Very neat and simple.
 There’s no display or screen for the driver, just a single large touch-screen mounted centrally on the dash, looking like a giant iPad.
 This does almost everything – speed and instrument display, driving visualisation, navigation, entertainment, and most of the controls for the car’s features.
 For example the glove box can only be opened using the touch screen, or using the voice command “Open glove box”.
 The display is large, clear and easy to read, and works well in all light conditions.
 I was concerned it might be too much at night but the night mode is very well executed and doesn’t distract from driving at all.